 The next five pictures all appear to have been taken from the same vantage point, perhaps another bridge as the last one has moved some way to his right to clear the extra track which has been added.
 I used the appearance of additional buildings on the far side of the road and the extensions to the station buildings to try and sort them into chronological order.

-Above: This picture was probably taken shortly after the line opened in 1903.
+Above: This picture was probably taken shortly after the station opened in 1906.

 This last picture below was possibly taken from the same bridge as the one above but looking south.
-If this is the case the old station would have been on the left and the depot on the right.
-The building in the background could have been on River Valley road.
-Can anyone identify it?
+The old station would have been on the left and the depot on the right.
+The building in the background is on River Valley road and is the United Engineers Limited building.

 Pictures of the rest of the line